chengandguo/json-schema-visual/README.md

 Fix `addFieldAction` & `addChildFieldAction` methods when add sibling node or add child node I have also raised an issue to the Official team.

+update: ref to changelog to see more details

 # json-schema-editor-visual

 A json-schema editor of high efficient and easy-to-use, base on React.